Setting up a new Datto appliance

 2. Connect the appliance to your LAN.
 Depending on the type of device, there can be two or more wired network interface card (NIC) connections located on the back of the device.
 You can use any of the NICs, but you cannot hot-swap them.
 If you need to change to a different NIC port, you can reboot the device to apply the changes.
 You can also select DHCP or Static, assign the IP address, move the cable, and reload networking.

-NOTE For smaller devices, boot time should not take longer than five minutes.
+1. Turn on the power to the appliance.
+For smaller devices, boot time should not take longer than five minutes.
 For larger (Professional and Enterprise-series) devices, a cold boot may take more than five minutes.
 This boot duration is normal functionality.
 If your device does not finish booting within ten minutes, contact Datto Technical Support for assistance.

-1. From another computer on the same LAN as the Datto appliance, open a browse and go to device.dattobackup.com.
+2. From another computer on the same LAN as the Datto appliance, open a browse and go to device.dattobackup.com.

 If you only have one Datto appliance on this LAN, this URL will bring you to the web interface for that Datto.
 If you have more than one Datto appliance on this LAN, you will see a list of devices.